Bioinformatics and Biological Resources Fund

 - Timeliness and promise

-Applications submitted under the GCRF highlight will also need to demonstrate how the proposed resource will provide economic and welfare benefit to countries on the DAC list.
+Applications submitted under the GCRF highlight will also be assessed on how well they demonstrate how the proposed resource will provide economic and welfare benefit to countries on the DAC list.
 To achieve this, you should consider the following aspects when preparing your application:

 - Your proposal should address a specific problem or seek a specific outcome which will impact on the economic development and welfare of countries on the DAC list in the immediate or longer-term